Ina (river)

 The Ina (Ihna) is a river in northwestern Poland, a right tributary of the Oder River.

 The origins of the river are in Insko Lake (Polish: jezioro Ińsko), and it flows through a succession of smaller lakes.
-The confluence of Ina River is localized in Police town, near Szczecin.
+The confluence of the Ina River is localized in Police town, near Szczecin.
 It has a length of 129 km, and the basin area of the Ina is 2189 km^{2}.

 The main towns situated on the Ina River are: